anandshukla-sharechat/loadshedder/README.md

 # loadshedder

  This library is used to shed excess load on the basis of cpu utilisation.
-You can use instance of prometheus GaugeVec & CounterVec to plot CPU utilisation & sheddings metric.
+You can use instance of prometheus GaugeVec & CounterVec if you want to plot CPU utilisation & sheddings metric (they are optional - you can use nil if you don't want to add signal for them).
 To get the library simply run :

     go get -u github.com/anandshukla-sharechat/loadshedder@main